 About Hiroshi Naito

-He received a M.Arch from Graduate School of Waseda University and he was chief architect at Fernando Higueras in Madrid, Spain, from 1976 to 1978.
+He received a Master in Architecture from the Graduate School of Waseda University, and he was chief architect at Fernando Higueras in Madrid, Spain, from 1976 to 1978.
 Back in Japan, he worked at Kikutake Architects from 1979 to 1981 before establishing Naito Architect & Associates in 1981.
 Naito is Professor emeritus at the University of Tokyo.